 7. Remove the Eggs

-Removing leaves with leaf miner eggs at the outset of any sign of the pests may be tedious but also effective.
+Removing leaves with leaf miner eggs at the outset of any sign of these pests may be tedious but also practical.
+The eggs may appear as tiny, elongated, white specks, usually in clusters.

 8. Spinosad